skylight-hq/skylight.digital/pages/brand/illustration/illustration_types.md

   <div class="grid__content" markdown="1">
 Hero banners are monochromatic.

-The base color uses a primary color and the rest of the illustration uses lighter/darker shades.
+The base color uses a primary color and the rest of the illustration uses lighter or darker shades.
 Each section of the website uses one color.

 Hero banners are made of 2–4 illustration vignettes and the geometric shapes.
 The shapes are anchored to the vignettes and sprinkled throughout the layout to drive focus to the text.
 </div>